 MPLS (multi protocol label switching)

 MPLS is a WAN solution that routes packets intelligently through the service provider network using an MPLS header that uniquely identifies each customer and each location.
 MPLS allows you to forgo complex WAN routing and quality of service (QoS) policies and instead places that burden on the service provider.
-The carrier takes care of all the routing using their own IP backbone and edge devices and allows the customer to selefullmeshwanct QoS (quality of service) templates to prioritize voice, video or whatever you may need.
+The carrier takes care of all the routing using their own IP backbone and edge devices and allows the customer to select QoS (quality of service) templates to prioritize voice, video or whatever you may need.
 Most of the time MPLS is sold with bundled and often managed routers which are shipped to the location pre-configured so they are pretty much plug n play.
 MPLS is a great option for most WANs because its private, you do not need to deploy any additional equipment at the remote sites, it widely available and allows administrators to control access to Internet from a single firewall-ed location making the network very secure.
 Typically its deployed as a fully meshed WAN topology.
 'Full mesh' means that every site is connected to every other site.
 Essentially, this turns any remote office, in addition to the main site, into a possible bridge to communicate with any other office.
 MPLS is easy to manage and typically offers tech support in the carrier NOC (network operating center).
 MPLS can handle thousands of locations.
 If you have a geographically dispersed network MPLS is the way to go.

 Internet via SD WAN otherwise known as VPN